shundhammer/yqpkg/README.md

 It is usable, and it has most of the key features.

+- You can run it as root with all functions, and as a normal user in read-only mode.

+- You can select packages and patterns for installation / update / removal.

+- It does dependency resolution.

-You can run it as root and as a normal user (read-only), you can select packages and patterns for installation / update / removal, it does dependency resolution; you can commit the changes, and packages or patterns are actually being installed / updated / removed, and you get a summary page from where you can go back to select more.
+- You can commit the changes, and packages or patterns are actually being installed / updated / removed.

+- You get a plain moving progress bar on the _commit_ page while the transactions are performed.

+- You can switch details on or off on the _commit_ page.

+- You get a summary page from where you can go back to select more.

+- There is a configurable countdown on the summary page to close program automatically.
+And a "Stop" button to halt the countdown, of course.

 Limitations: